 The government-wide financial statements include all governmental activities that are principally supported by special assessment revenues.
 The District does not have any business-type activities.
-The governmental activities of the District include general government, and maintenance and operations related functions.
+The governmental activities of the District include general government, maintenance and operations, and parks and recreation related functions.